rvravi77/Online-Code-Judge-with-FTP/README.md

 2. Used the system call to remove the desired file
 3. Prompt at client side to confirm deletion .
 _____________________________________________________________________

+### Instructions to run the code
+To judge any file using "CODEJUD" command there must be these files at server side(the current directory where code is run) to match output for that program :
+1. input_testcaseno.txt (from where the server takes data for code).
+2. testcae_testcaseno.txt ( to match the output file with this).

+At client side there must be a files(saved) , named as testcaseno.<c/cpp> .
+Sample commands :
+RETR <filename>
+STOR <filename>
+LIST
+QUIT
+DELE <filename>
+CODEJUD <filename>.<c/c++>

+#### Command to run the code (on linux kernal):
+Note: Open atleast two terminal window with current directory as server and one as client.
+There must only one server running on a PORT but there can be multiple clients requesting a server.
+Compilation command for server :  gcc server.c -o server -lm Running command for server :   ./server PORT  ( ex ./server 1001)

+Compilation command for client :  gcc client.c -o client Running command for client :   ./client 127.0.0.1 PORT